2013 American League Division Series

-The 2013 American League Division Series were two best-of-five-game series to determine the teams that would participate in the 2013 American League Championship Series.
+The 2013 American League Division Series were two best-of-five-game series in Major League Baseball’s (MLB) 2013 postseason to determine the teams that would participate in the 2013 American League Championship Series.
 The three divisional winners (seeded 1-3 based on record) and a fourth team — the winner of a one-game Wild Card playoff — played in two series.
 TBS carried most of the games, with some on MLB Network.